epiverse-trace/tutorials/instructors/files/04-practical-tutors.md

 **Steps:**

-- Open the file `04-practical-activity-3.R` and complete all the lines marked with `#<COMPLETE>`, following the detailed steps provided within the R file.
+1. Open the file `04-practical-activity-3.R` and complete every line marked with `#<COMPLETE>`, following the instructions in the file.
-- Complete the intervention or vaccination arguments
+2. Complete the intervention or vaccination arguments to combine the two interventions assigned to your room.
-- Paste table output in report
+3. Paste the peak-size table for the combined-intervention scenario.
-- Plot new infections. add intervention name if your intervention is vaccination, then activate the argument exclude_compartments, run and paste plot output in report
+4. Plot new infections comparing the baseline, single intervention, and combined interventions, then answer the questions below.

 **Questions:**

-Within your room, Write your answers to these questions:
+- How does combining two interventions change the epidemic peak and new infections compared to the single-intervention scenario from Activity 2?
 - Interpret the results: How would you explain these findings to a decision-maker?

-- Compare: What differences do you observe compared to the outputs from other rooms (if available)?
+Discuss your answers within your group before sharing with the wider room.

 ### Inputs